 Take a taxi from Bara-bazaar taxi stand in Shillong.
-Taxi will drop you off at Sohra.
-Fare: 70.
+The taxi will drop you off at Sohra.
+Fare: Rs.70.

 From Sohra to Tyrna, take a private taxi: Rs.300 [If you want to take public transport from Sohra to Tyrna, at about 9:10am, a bus goes to Tyrna.
 Just to be on the safer side, reach the road forking towards Tyrna at 9:00am.]

 Also, ask the driver for the return-timing too.

 You can get a private taxi from Police Bazaar in Shillong.